14 July, 2012

 "YOU JUST JACK DAWSONED THE FUDGE!"

 "Uh yappers dey did."
-Weasil said, being no help as usual, as he looked down at us from his perch atop the cargo boxes.
+Weasil said, being no help as usual.
+He looked down at us from his perch atop the cargo boxes with that smug look he often wears.

-The captain and I got up and tried to untangle our locks, but it wasn't happening, it only got worse as we tried to get to the side to look overboard.
+The captain and I got up and tried to untangle our locks, but it wasn't happening.
+It only worsened as we tried to get to the side to look overboard.

 "Gone, totally gone," he muttered.